Team15ECE3400/Team15ECE3400.github.io/EthicsHW/TheAutonomousCar.md

 In the second scenario, Aasta decides that she does not want to be responsible for making a decision, so she allows BEN15 to continue in its original direction.
 While she does not want the responsibility of making a decision, in the end she realizes that allowing the car to continue its path is equivalent to choosing those victims’ fate.
 She decides that this “inaction” is not representative of her character or virtues, so she puts matters into her hands and applies the utilitarian test, choosing to save five people over one.

 In the third scenario, Aasta relents to Dan with his financial reports and implements code that society believes is fair.
 She has BEN15 use the justice test to take into account the quality and characteristics of the victims.
 In this case, animals and criminals have low priority, while scientists and those with greater economic contribution (such as a wallet) are prioritized.
-While BEN15’s decision-making faces a couple of bugs and flaws, such as running over a turkey instead of a wallet, the majority of society approves of this choice, since it is viewed as most “fair.”
+While BEN15’s decision-making faces a couple of bugs and flaws, such as running over a duck instead of a wallet, the majority of society approves of this choice, since it is viewed as most “fair.”
 Its evaluation of who deserves to live is based on economic, social, and political contribution and background.
 As a result, Tasla sees an increase in sales.

 In the fourth scenario, Aasta experiences a scary situation in which she is unable to execute a decision based on her own virtues.
 BEN15 ignores any commands until it finally executes Shanee’s command, to which Aasta is very against and has no time left to reverse.
-After waking up from this nightmare, Aasta uses the virtue test and considers whether the executed action represents the kind of person she wants to be.
+During this nightmare, Aasta uses the virtue test and considers whether the executed action represents the kind of person she wants to be.

 In the near future, real-life autonomous cars may not be uncommon, and scenarios like these will be experienced everyday.
 Companies such as Uber and Google will need to make executive decisions on how their cars behave in potentially fatal accidents.
-Those decisions could be made based off of sales and public approval, as seen by Dan’s job, or they could involve prioritizing lives of certain people.
+Those decisions could be made based on of sales and public approval, as seen by Dan’s job, or they could involve prioritizing lives of certain people.
 Each decision can reveal a lot about what is widely regarded as “ethical.”
 Whether we value statistically beneficial outcomes, economic contribution, or individual decision, there is no right or wrong decision.
 Ethics can be a subjective matter and with the choices we make, we must be willing to accept the expected consequences.